AD SPACE HERE

 We have mastered the technique of tissue culture and the technique of rapid growth and high yield, which has laid a solid foundation for the development of eucalyptus in Guangxi.

-With the development of wood pulp and paper technology and the rapid increase in the demand for artificial wood board, international forestry giants such as Sinar Mas Group APP, Sino-Forest and Stora Enso have settled in Guangxi.
+With the development of wood pulp and paper technology and the rapid demand for artificial wood boards, international forestry giants such as Sinar Mas Group APP, Sino-Forest, and Stora Enso have settled in Guangxi.

-In order to ensure the supply of raw materials, they have adopted the mode of a company + afforestation base for large-scale afforestation.
-On the other hand has been greatly expanded eucalyptus wood purposes, exported from a single wood extension to the pulp and paper, plywood, high density board and floor-base material,
+To ensure the supply of raw materials, they have adopted the company + afforestation base model for large-scale afforestation.
+On the other hand, it has been greatly expanded for eucalyptus wood purposes, exported from a single wood extension to pulp and paper, plywood, high-density board and floor-base material,

 A reliance on eucalyptus eliminated all the barren mountains suitable for forestry, giving farmers considerable economic returns.